vernisaz/simcom/README.md

 ## Why the author is so concerened about dependencies
 First, every dependency tells that a certain functionality goes from other product.
 And other product can present it better.
-Second, every dependecy adds own security risk, so the security of the entire product will depend on the security of the weakest product in the chain.
+Second, every dependecy adds own security risks, so the security of the entire product will depend on the security of the weakest product in the chain.

 ## Web server